AndreBremer/mcp-policy-server/README.md

 ```

 **What happens:**
-When the agent calls MCP fetch with those sections, the server returns requested sections plus any embedded references (like §CODE.3 mentioned in §API.7).
+When the agent calls MCP fetch_policies with those sections, the server returns requested sections plus any embedded references (like §CODE.3 mentioned in §API.7).
 See [Getting Started Guide](docs/GETTING_STARTED.md#step-6-use-the-agent) for detailed workflow.

 See [Policy Reference](docs/POLICY_REFERENCE.md) for complete § notation syntax.